Dhole/dhole.github.io/content/post/gameboy_serial_2.md

 +++
 Categories = ["stm32f4", "gameboy", "rust"]
 date = "2018-02-23T16:33:57+01:00"
-title = "Virtual GameBoy Printer with an STM32F4"
+title = "Virtual Game Boy Printer with an STM32F4"

 +++

-In this second part of the project about interfacing the GameBoy serial communication with an embedded development board I will explain how I built a Virtual GameBoy Printer.
-The embedded board will be simulating a real GameBoy Printer, replying to the GameBoy following the protocol used by the GameBoy Printer so that the GameBoy sends the entire data meant to be print.
-This data will then be forwarded to my computer which will construct a png image out of it.
+In this second part of the project about interfacing the Game Boy serial communication with an embedded development board I will explain how I built a Virtual Game Boy Printer.
+The embedded board will be simulating a real Game Boy Printer, replying to the Game Boy following the protocol used by the Game Boy Printer so that the Game Boy sends the entire data meant to be print.
+This data will then be forwarded to my computer which will construct a PNG image out of it.

-# GameBoy Printer protocol
+# Game Boy Printer protocol

-The first step for this part of the project is understanding how the GameBoy Printer protocol works so that we can interpret the commands the GameBoy sends to it.
-In the first part of the project I posted a [capture of the data transferred to the GameBoy Printer by the GameBoy Camera to print a photo](../../media/gameboy_serial/printer.txt).
+The first step for this part of the project is understanding how the Game Boy Printer protocol works so that we can interpret the commands the Game Boy sends to it.
+In the first part of the project I posted a [capture of the data transferred to the Game Boy Printer by the Game Boy Camera to print a photo](../../media/gameboy_serial/printer.txt).
 This will be useful to verify that we understand how each command should look like.

 Thankfully, we won't need to be reverse engineering the protocol (a task that should be doable with the sniffer we built in the first part) because it is well documented online.
-My main sources of information were [Furrtek's website](http://furrtek.free.fr/?a=gbprinter&i=2) and the [GameBoy Printer entry at Wikipedia](https://en.wikipedia.org/wiki/Game_Boy_Printer).
+My main sources of information were [Furrtek's website](http://furrtek.free.fr/?a=gbprinter&i=2) and the [Game Boy Printer entry at Wikipedia](https://en.wikipedia.org/wiki/Game_Boy_Printer).

 I will summarize the protocol here, but bear in mind that I'm not adding new information, I'm just merging the information from Furrtek's website and the Wikipedia entry.

-In the GameBoy Printer protocol, the GameBoy will act as master and the Printer as slave.
-All the communications start with a command sent from the GameBoy and end with a reply from the Printer (which consists of an acknowledgement and a status code).
+In the Game Boy Printer protocol, the Game Boy will act as master and the Printer as slave.
+All the communications start with a command sent from the Game Boy and end with a reply from the Printer (which consists of an acknowledgment and a status code).

 ## Packet Format